AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 // Set the timestamp for the next block on L1. public async setNextBlockTimestamp(timestamp: number): Promise<void>

-// Dumps the current L1 chain state to a given file.
-Can be used with `loadChainState()` to first create a forked version of mainnet on anvil (to for example interact with uniswap), save the chain state to a file, and later load it to the sandbox' anvil instance. public async dumpChainState(fileName: string): Promise<void>
+// Dumps the current L1 chain state to a given file. public async dumpChainState(fileName: string): Promise<void>

 // Loads the L1 chain state from a file.
 You may use `dumpChainState()` to save the state of the L1 chain to a file and later load it.